robmarano/ece251_at_cooper/README.md

     mkdir dev
     cd dev
     ```
-    2. If you are on Windows host OS, replace %HOMEDRIVE% and %HOMEPATH% with your Windows home directory run command:
+    2. If you are on Windows host OS:
     ```bash
     cd %HOMEPATH%
     mkdir dev